CodeYourFuture/GitHomeworkFixErrors/homework.md

 What program do we use to write code at CodeYourFuture?

-We use JavaScript to write our code at CYF.
+We use VS Code to write our code at CYF.

 ## Question 17